-Of the 12 albums I plan to review over the coming weeks on this site, I think the wonderful 1988 debut from Tracy Chapman is the only one for which I can say I remember exactly where I was when I first heard it.
+Of the 12 albums I plan to review over the coming weeks I think the wonderful 1988 debut from Tracy Chapman is the only one for which I can say I remember exactly where I was when I first heard it.
 Such was the immediate impact of that vulnerable voice and delicately strummed acoustic guitar, transporting themselves out from my friend Gary’s CD player.
 I was 16 years old, I’d just collected my GCSE results from school (literally minutes earlier) and then… this sound.
 It was so unlike anything I was listening to at the time.
 I distinctly remember asking Gary “Who is THIS?”
-Since then (21 years and counting) it has been one of the most listened-to albums in my collection, and one which inspires me every time I put it on.
+Since then (21 years and counting) it has been one of the most listened-to albums in my collection and one which inspires me every time I put it on.

 Tracy Chapman Review